• Skip to primary navigation

 While looking for an authentic recipe, I learned that this dish was originally called Frogmore Stew after its creator Richard Gay, a National Guardsman from Frogmore, South Carolina.
 Legend has it that Gay created Frogmore Stew in the 1960s when he had to come up with something to feed his 100 fellow serviceman.
 Frogmore eventually disappeared from the map and the stew became known as Low Country Boil.
 (Or maybe people realized that “Frogmore” isn’t the most appetizing name for a stew.)

 One thing I read explained that while the Low Country Boil is popular in large part because you can’t mess it up, a lot of recipes are too bland.
-So I combed through a bunch of recipes looking for the most commonly-mentioned items and this is what I came up with.
+So I combed through a bunch of recipes looking for the most exciting of the commonly-mentioned items and this is what I came up with.

 Low Country Boil